Mr Frank Ledwidge

 Frank makes regular appearances on national and international broadcast and print media and has acted as a consultant for many TV productions including the award-winning 'Panorama' investigation into British war crimes in November 2019.
 He has been invited to give evidence by the House of Commons Defence Commmittee and other parliamentary bodies.

-He has been invited to speak to military, academic and governmental authorities worldwide.
+He is regularly invited to speak to military, academic and governmental authorities worldwide on military operations, especially air power.

 Frank hold a law degree from Oxford University and a doctorate in War Studies from Kings College London.